 A good sign was that they asked if they would be attending The Nutcracker during intermission that night.

-I’m the only girl in a family that resolves around watching and playing sports but that doesn’t mean that my family can’t also enjoy the arts.
-What I appreciate about my husband is that even though he prefers sports, he is open minded enough to enjoy other experiences too.
+I’m the only girl in a family that revolves around watching and playing sports but that doesn’t mean that my family can’t also enjoy the arts.
+What I appreciate about my husband is that even though he prefers sports, he is open-minded enough to enjoy other experiences too.
 Last spring he attended a choreographed performance by the Cincinnati Ballet with live music by the band Over the Rhine.
 We both LOVE the band and he kept leaning over and whispering how beautiful it was.

 Here are a few reasons why I think it’s good to bring boys to the ballet.